ildar-shaimordanov/q-as-kubectl/README.md

 *SQUAD* is a team executing commands which can be routine or some special.
 Again in k8s words, squad is a selector.

+# REQUIREMENTS

+All this stuff was developed under Cygwin 3.1.7.
+Further it was tested under modern but not last Linux.

+* GNU Bash 4+
+* GNU Awk 5+

 # USAGE

-There are two files.
-Source them in your `.bashrc` or your script as follows:
+Source these files in your `~/.bashrc` file:

     [ -f ~/.q-decl.bash ] && . ~/.q-decl.bash
     [ -f ~/.q-func.bash ] && . ~/.q-func.bash

 The first file contains series of definitions for SQUAD and DECK.
-It's just template file.
-You can modify it for your needs.

 The second file declares the functions that you will use.

 Also you would like to enable a command completion adding the following commands into your `.bashrc`.

     complete -F __start_kubectl q
     complete -F __start_kubectl qq

+In addition there is `qcheck` function giving you another way to declare your decks and squads.
+Just edit the file `~/.q-decl.ini` following the given recommendations as you need and run the command:

+    qcheck -u

+Specifying another file you can alternate an input file.

 # FUNCTIONS

-There are two bash functions: the one is to see what will be executed and the another one is to execute commands.
+There are three bash functions: the one is to see what will be executed and the another one is to execute commands.
 Everything you need is configured in special environment variables once and used a lot.
+The last one is used to check and redeclare settings.

 ## `q`